rohberg/volto-slate-glossary/README.md

 By default we show tooltips for all occurrences of a term.

-Since version 2.0.0 you can configure to only show tooltips for the first occurence on a page.
+You can configure to only show tooltips for the first occurence on a page.

 ```js
 config.settings.glossary.matchOnlyFirstOccurence = true;
 ```

-## Further configurations

 Hide alphabet navigation of glossary view: